 'Wrong Ottawa' caller sentenced in Putnam County

 Aug.
-11—OTTAWA — A lack of geography knowledge can hurt you, as an Akron man discovered Thursday in Putnam County Common Pleas Court.
+12—OTTAWA — A lack of geography knowledge can hurt you, as an Akron man discovered Thursday in Putnam County Common Pleas Court.

 During protests in Ottawa, Ontario, Canada's national capital, an Akron man who said he was upset with mask mandates, thought he was calling in a bomb threat to Canadian authorities.
 Instead, he reached police in Ottawa, Ohio, approximately 600 miles away from his intended destination.